Shi-Jiarui/USA_lakemetabolism_plot/readme.md

 ## References

-this code resiprents the work of the following projects:
+This code is inspired by the following projects:

 https://github.com/gzhaowater/lakeExtremes